 NIFF presents a carefully curated program of over 60 domestic and international narrative, documentary and short films from established and emerging filmmakers.
-The opening night film and party takes place on the Artis—Naples cultural campus.
+The opening night film and party take place on the Artis—Naples cultural campus.
 Competition films screen at the Silverspot Cinema, a luxury boutique theater with state-of-the-art digital projection and sound.
 Our community is passionate about film, and Silverspot's intimate theaters create a relaxed environment where filmmakers and audiences can truly connect.

 We strongly encourage filmmakers to attend the festival, where they will find a warm welcome from our friendly staff, dedicated volunteers, and enthusiastic community.
-We intentionally keep our program small, which allows us to pay detailed attention to each and every film in the festival.
-Filmmakers are invited to participate in everything from our exclusive filmmaker’s welcome dinner to the opening night festivities and more.
+We intentionally keep our program small, which allows us to pay detailed attention to every film in the festival.
+Filmmakers are invited to participate in everything from our exclusive filmmaker’s welcome reception to the opening night festivities and more.